 But this period ended erratically.
 In some areas of northern Africa, the transition from wet to dry conditions occurred slowly; in others it seems to have happened abruptly.
 This pattern does not conform to expectations of changing orbital conditions, since such changes are slow and linear.

-“Once upon a time, the Sahara was green.”
 The most commonly accepted theory about this shift holds that devegetation of the landscape meant that more light reflected off the ground surface (a process known as albedo), helping to create the high-pressure ridge that dominates today’s Sahara.

 But what caused the initial devegetation?
 That’s uncertain, in part because the area involved with studying the effects is so vast.
 But my recent paper presents evidence that areas where the Sahara dried out quickly happen to be the same areas where domesticated animals first appeared.
 At this time, where there is evidence to show it, we can see that the vegetation changes from grasslands into scrublands.

 If my hypothesis is correct, the initial agents of change were humans, who initiated a process that cascaded across the landscape until the region crossed an ecological threshold.
 This worked in tandem with orbital changes, which pushed ecosystems to the brink.